 Undergraduate performing arts applicants will select an audition date through their applicant portal after submitting an application.
 There are no prescreening requirements.
 Applicants to all Dance, Music and Theater programs are required to complete an audition or interview before they will receive an admissions decision.
 UArts hosts both on-campus and virtual audition days.

-Students who apply after all audition days have passed will be required to upload audition materials to GetAcceptd and will be reviewed based on those submissions.
+Students who apply after all audition days have passed will be required to upload audition materials to their applicant portal for an asynchronous review.
 In addition, programs might contact those applicants to schedule an interview.

 Auditions that are completed at other events, such as Unified, Dance Alliance, etc., might fulfill admissions audition requirements.
 Contact Admissions at firstname.lastname@example.org if you have any questions about a completed offsite audition.

 Graduate Portfolio & Audition Requirements

 Most graduate programs require a sample of work or a program-specific written piece.
 Find your program to review all graduate admission requirements, including portfolio and audition requirements.

 Graduate Audition & Interview Dates